carrot/sprout-es2015/root/contributing.md

 ### Testing

 This project is constantly evolving, and to ensure that things are secure and working for everyone, we need to have tests.
 If you are adding a new feature, please make sure to add a test for it.
-The test suite for this project uses [mocha](http://visionmedia.github.io/mocha/) and [should](https://github.com/visionmedia/should.js/)/
+The test suite for this project uses [ava](https://github.com/sindresorhus/ava).

-To run the test suite, make sure you have installed mocha (`npm install mocha -g`), then you can use the `npm test` or simply `mocha` command to run the tests.
+To run the test suite just use `npm test` or install ava globally and use the `ava` command to run the tests.

 ### Code Style